souenzzo/graal/docs/reference-manual/native-image/guides/use-graalvm-dashboard.md

 # Use GraalVM Dashboard to Optimize the Size of a Native Executable

 The [GraalVM Dashboard](https://www.graalvm.org/dashboard) is a web-based tool that visualizes the composition of a native executable.
 It displays the breakdown of packages, classes, and methods included in a native executable, and provides a visual summary of objects that contributed most to its heap size.
 The GraalVM Dashboard uses report files created by the native image builder.
-(For more information, see [GraalVM Getting Started Guide](https://www.graalvm.org/dashboard/?ojr=help%3Btopic%3Dgetting-started.md).)
+(For more information, see [GraalVM Getting Started](https://www.graalvm.org/dashboard/?ojr=help%3Btopic%3Dgetting-started.md).)

 This guide demonstrates how to use the dashboard to optimize the size of a native executable.
 It introduces two implementations of a "fortune" sample application that simulate the traditional `fortune` Unix program (for more information, see [fortune](https://en.wikipedia.org/wiki/Fortune_(Unix))).